Henry Bibb: Later life and legacy

-Ruminations on Slavery
+Ruminations on slavery

-Account on Superstitions Among Slaves
+Account on superstitions among slaves

-In The Life and Adventures of Henry Bibb, An American Slave, Bibb provided an account on the superstitions which slaves (including himself, in his youth) partook in.
+In The Life and Adventures of Henry Bibb, Bibb provided an account on the superstitions which slaves (including himself, in his youth) partook in.
 Bibb believed, at the time which he wrote his narrative, that most of these slaves who practiced witchcraft were only pretending to know how to use it.
 He still acknowledged that the majority of the slaves believed in its merit.

 Bibb told of two instances in his narrative, where he believed he had been tricked by conjurers, who he believed were only after money.
 One of these times he attempted to win the love of a woman, and the other time he tried his luck with another conjurer who suggested he follow his instructions in order to make a successful escape.

 After these failed attempts with the witch doctors, Bibb seemed to no longer believe in the superstition.
 He acknowledged that belief in such superstitions came with the lack of education slaves were provided.

-Concern of Being Accused of Exaggeration
+Concern of being accused of exaggeration

 In the last chapter of Bibb's narrative he expresses the fear that he will be accused of exaggerating his story.
 He clarified that none of his stories were exaggerated, and slavery is not something that could be exaggerated, because it was the peak of dread.

 Agent on the Underground Railroad

 During Bibb's time as an agent for the Underground Railroad he lived in Detroit.
 Even though he lived in Detroit, his work with the Underground Railroad had him traveling back and forth from Detroit to Canada via the Detroit River often.
 Bibb's role with the Underground Railroad included crossing the river with some escapees, and meeting others on the other side of the river, in Canada.
-The details of Bibb's assistance in the Underground Railroad are available thanks to letters he wrote, and that were wrote about him while he was an agent.
+The details of Bibb's assistance in the Underground Railroad are available thanks to letters he wrote, and that were written about him while he was an agent.
 Further information was written by Bibb in his publications.

-Letter from Elder Binga in the April 24, 1846 Edition of Anti-Slavery Bugle
+Letter from Elder Binga in the April 24, 1846 edition of Anti-Slavery Bugle

 The letter speaks of the successful escape of a man named Lewis Richardson, and details the following.
 Bibb led Richardson (a native of Kentucky) across the Detroit River, to Canada.
 After Richardson was safely in Canada, Bibb celebrated his escape, and sang him the Fugitive's Triumph.

 Letter from Henry Bibb to John Calkins

-A letter which Henry Bibb wrote in Windsor on June 19, 1850 to a man named John Calkins has been saved in his original handwriting, and is available to read online.
+A letter which Henry Bibb wrote in Windsor on June 19, 1850, to a man named John Calkins has been saved in his original handwriting, and is available to read online.

 This letter is three pages in length, and details his financial assistance to slaves whom were fleeing to Canada via the Underground Railroad.
 The letter proves Bibb's aid in the Underground Railroad.